 - Brochures and sells sheets

 - And case studies (Customer success stories, written like a feature story in a magazine)

 One of the many things I like about writing for B2B companies is the variety.
-One day, I get to write a hard-driving email campaign that generates leads and sales for a client.
+One day, I get to write an email campaign that generates leads and sales for a client.